A Phase III Randomized Trial Comparing Adjuvant MK-3475 (Pembrolizumab) to Standard of Care Observation in Completely Resected Merkel Cell Carcinoma

 Complete nodal dissection is not required for eligibility

-Participants with all macroscopic Merkel cell carcinoma (either identified by physical exam or imaging) have been completely resected by surgery within 16 weeks before randomization.
+Participants with all macroscopic Merkel cell carcinoma (either identified by physical exam or imaging) must have been completely resected by surgery within 16 weeks before randomization.

 All Participants must have disease-free status documented by a complete physical examination and conventional imaging studies within 4-8 weeks prior to randomization.